Travian: Tribes

-There are 3 playable tribes (the Romans, the Gauls, and the Teutons) and two non-playable tribes (Natars and Nature) on classic Travian: Legend servers.
+There are three playable tribes (the Romans, the Gauls, and the Teutons) and two non-playable tribes (Natars and Nature) on classic Travian: Legend servers.
 Travian: Fire and Sand introduced two more playable tribes (Huns and Egyptians) which are later incorporated into all international servers.
-The player selects one of these tribes during registration.
-Each tribe has different specialities.
+Travian: Glory of Sparta introduced the Spartans, which has been incorporated into regular servers as well.
+A special 2025 spring game round, Travian: Northern Legends introduced the Vikings as a temporarily playable faction.
+Players select one of these tribes during registration.

+Each tribe possesses unique capabilities.
 Romans can upgrade buildings and resource fields simultaneously, have powerful troops which are expensive to train, and have low-capacity merchants.
 Gauls have fast-moving troops with good defensive capabilities, and fast merchants.
 Teutons are geared towards an aggressive style of play, and offer weak but cheap troops, as well as slow but high-capacity merchants.
-Once a tribe is chosen it cannot be changed, and all villages founded or conquered by the player will be of that tribe.
+Huns boasts effective, rapid offensive troops focused on cavalry and enhanced expanding abilities but suffer from lack of defense.
+Egyptians boost their economy and comes with strong, flexible defensive units suitable for newer players, but has no meaningful attacking-focused units.
+Spartans can train some of the strongest infantries in the game capable of both offense and defense, but are generally weak against cavalry.
+Once a tribe is chosen by the player, all villages founded or conquered by the player will be of that tribe for the duration of the game round.
+However, more recent special servers have offered the option of choosing another tribe for new villages.

 The two NPC tribes are the Natars and Nature.
 Natarian villages randomly spawn all over the map, and will gradually develop.
 Villages of players who have deleted their accounts will also have a chance of turning into Natarian villages.
 These villages can be attacked and conquered by players.
 Natars also occupy the central area of the map, and will attack players' villages in that area.
 Natarian villages may hold ancient artefacts which give bonuses to those who possess them.

 Nature is the tribe to which animals occupying abandoned oases on the map belong.
 Unlike the other four tribes, Natural troops cannot attack other villages but may be attacked.
 It is possible to capture animals from oases and use them as defensive units.